Sample options

 Stops unused samples from being exported.

 This is where you set how the samples are to be handled.
 To edit the handling of a sample you must first select it from the list of samples.
 The currently selected sample is white, the others are red.
 The instrument names are on the left, the sample names are on the right.
 Only actual samples are listed, zero length samples are not.
 Unused samples are dimmed.
+Samples with sustain loops (which cannot be retained when exported) are yellow.
 You can right click on a sample to see some information on it (see below).
 When you've selected a sample, you can change how it's processed using the controls below.

 PATCH